How to Choose the Right Therapist in Singapore (And Make the Most of Your Sessions)

 • Therapy styles and approaches

-Finding the right therapist in Singapore also involves looking into their therapeutic approaches.
+Finding a therapist in Singapore also involves looking into their therapeutic approaches.
 Under each Therapist’s profile, you’ll see a section called ’Therapeutic Approaches’.
-Here, you can review the list of approaches the Therapist uses during sessions.
+Here, you can review the list of approaches the Therapist may use during sessions.
+This can give you a better sense of what to expect and support you in making an informed choice.

 3) Choose Your Modality

-Choosing the right therapist in Singapore also involves choosing the right therapy modality.
+Choosing the right therapist in Singapore also involves choosing a therapy modality that fits your needs.

 At TYHO, we have Therapists in Singapore who offer both online and in-person therapy sessions.